neoforged/Documentation/docs/resources/client/models/modelloaders.md

 - A `CustomUnbakedBlockStateModel` class to load the block state model
 - A `BlockStateModel` class to bake the model, usually a `DynamicBlockStateModel` instance
-- A `BlockModelPart.Unbaked` to load the model JSON
+- A `BlockStateModelPart.Unbaked` to load the model JSON
 - A `ModelState` to apply any transformations to a given face or model
-- A `BlockModelPart` to hold the quads, ambient occlusion, and particle texture, commonly a `SimpleModelWrapper`
+- A `BlockStateModelPart` to hold the quads, ambient occlusion, and particle texture, commonly a `SimpleModelWrapper`
 - A [client-side][sides] [event handler][event] for `RegisterBlockStateModels` that registers the codec for the unbaked block state model loader

 To illustrate how these classes are connected, we will follow a block state model being loaded:

 - During definition loading, a block state model within a variant, multipart, or [custom definition][customdefinition] with the `type` property set to your loader is decoded to your `CustomUnbakedBlockStateModel`.
-- During model baking, `CustomUnbakedBlockStateModel#bake` is called, returning a `BlockStateModel`, which contains some list of `BlockModelPart`s.
+- During model baking, `CustomUnbakedBlockStateModel#bake` is called, returning a `BlockStateModel`, which contains some list of `BlockStateModelPart`s.
-- During model rendering, `BlockStateModel#collectParts` collects the list of `BlockModelPart`s to render.
+- During model rendering, `BlockStateModel#collectParts` collects the list of `BlockStateModelPart`s to render.

 Let's illustrate this further through a basic class setup.
-The baked model is named `MyBlockStateModel`, the unbaked class is an inner record `MyBlockStateModel.Unbaked`, model parts is called `MyBlockModelPart`, the unbaked part class is an inner record `MyBlockModelPart.Unbaked`, and the `ModelState` is named `MyModelState`:
+The baked model is named `MyBlockStateModel`, the unbaked class is an inner record `MyBlockStateModel.Unbaked`, model parts is called `MyBlockStateModelPart`, the unbaked part class is an inner record `MyBlockStateModelPart.Unbaked`, and the `ModelState` is named `MyModelState`:

 ```java
 // The model state used to apply the necessary transformations